Namesonic/cache/cache/README.md

-# Cache Class
+# Promise Cache Class

-Useful javascript class for managing how to provide reactive references to a list of cached items that were/were not retrieved via a promise.
+> A useful javascript class for managing how to provide reactive references to a list of cached items that were **potentially** retrieved via a promise.

 The find(id) method either fetches, or returns the cached item so that components sharing a list can maintain a reactive reference to the original item.